DDurling/DDurling/README.md

 My name is Daniel Durling (he/him) and this is my Github profile!

-I currently work at the Bank of England as a Data Scientist, where I work as part of a Project Pool leading on delivering Data Science projects with other areas of the Business.
+I currently work at Voicescape as the Senior Data Scientist, where I work as part of the Behavioural Insights team to build models of customer behaviour to lead to better interactions between our customers and their clients.